hormones

 Yes, I would like to support Hormones Matter.

-This article was first published in 2013.
+This article was published originally on August 29, 2016.

 Share Your Hysterectomy Experience

-4372 views
+8979 views

 The hysterectomy and oophorectomy industry continues to flourish.
 There are over 600,000 hysterectomies every year.
 The oophorectomy rate is about 70% of the hysterectomy rate, some performed at the time of hysterectomy and others as separate surgeries.
 About 90% of these surgeries are for benign conditions (elective).
 These are merely estimates based on samples of inpatient data from short-term, acute-care, nonfederal hospitals along with hysterectomy and oophorectomy outpatient percentage estimates.
 According to the aforementioned publication, the rate of outpatient (ambulatory) hysterectomies increased from 14% in 2000 to 70% in 2014.
 Outpatient oophorectomies increased from 57% to 84% over the same time period.
 The Centers for Disease Control (CDC) reports only inpatient hysterectomies which is why hysterectomy rates are typically understated by the media.
 A 70% understatement is a gross misrepresentation and outpatient hysterectomies may now exceed 70%.